ijnek/nao_interfaces-docs/index.rst

 The project is hosted on `Github`_.

-The :ref:`msgs` page explains all msg classes.
+:ref:`nao_sensor_msgs` page explains all msgs that hold sensor information, such as joint angles, sonar readings, etc.

+:ref:`nao_command_msgs` page explains all msgs to command the robot, to move joints, light up leds, etc.

-The :ref:`joints` page explains how to handle NAO joints in detail.
+:ref:`joints` page explains how to handle NAO joints in detail.

+:ref:`leds` page describes the name and position of each led on the robot, and how to set the intensity and color for them.

 .. toctree::
    :hidden: